 Is it true that premature balding or going grey means a man is at risk of heart disease?

-You’re no doubt referring to results of a study from India showing that men under 40 who were prematurely grey or going bald were at more than 5 times greater risk of heart disease than other men.
+You’re no doubt referring to results of a study from India showing that men under 40 who were prematurely grey or going bald were at more than five times greater risk of heart attack and heart disease than other men.
 The researchers reported that balding and premature greying are associated with greater risk than other well-established factors such as obesity, high blood pressure, family history of heart disease, smoking, belly fat and a high body mass index (BMI).

 Not surprisingly, experts elsewhere were skeptical of the findings.
 The study included only Indian men younger than 40, so we would need research involving a lot more men of different ethnicities elsewhere in the world to test the reported association.
 The authors said they undertook the study because the incidence of coronary artery disease in young men has been increasing in India and can’t be explained by known risk factors.
 In presenting the findings at a cardiology conference, one of the researchers maintained that premature balding and greying correlate well with vascular age irrespective of chronological age.

 The study included 790 men under 40 with coronary artery disease and a control group of 1,270 age-matched healthy men.
 All had a medical history taken in addition to a series of tests, including an electrocardiogram, echocardiography, blood work and a coronary angiogram.
 The researchers also scored all the men’s male-pattern baldness after analyzing 24 different views of each participant’s scalp.
 Those with all their hair were given a score of zero; those with mild thinning were scored as one; two indicated moderate baldness; and three was severe baldness.
 The color of the men’s hair was also scored with pure black rated one; more black than white, two; equal amounts of black and white, three; more white than black, four; and pure white, five.